Chamaecyparis, False cypress: planting, pruning and caring for

 - Dig a wide hole at least three times wider than the rootball because roots remain fairly superficial and spread widely.

-- Add a few handfuls of sand and gravel to ensure good drainage around roots.
+- Add a few handfuls of sand and gravel to ensure good drainage around the roots.
 In heavy soil, opt for planting on a mound or within a rockery.

 - Apply a dose of horn meal if soil is sandy.